Namrata200163/Computer-Intensive-Statistical-Methods/README.md

 # Computer-Intensive-Statistical-Methods
-The repository contains codes for various Computer Intensive Statistical Methods.
+The repository contains codes in R language for various Computer Intensive Statistical Methods.